ingussb/Bikeshare/analysis.md

 ## 3. Promote Exclusive Electric Bike Perks for Members
 Given the high usage of electric bikes among casual users, promoting member-only perks such as discounted rates or priority access to electric bikes can be a strong incentive.
 Casual riders who prefer electric bikes may find the added convenience and reduced cost of electric bike usage compelling.
 Ride-sharing services could emphasize these exclusive benefits through targeted marketing campaigns, particularly at the start of the summer season when casual users are more engaged with the service.

+Additionally, leveraging insights from the most popular start and end station names can further enhance these campaigns.
+By identifying top stations where casual users typically begin and end their rides, the service can focus promotional efforts in these high-traffic areas.
+This targeted approach could include on-site signage, digital ads, or push notifications, encouraging casual riders to consider membership perks while they’re at stations they frequently use.
+This station-specific marketing can optimize visibility and relevance, making the membership benefits more appealing to casual users.